Schematic diagram of the triple-alpha process

 This resonance reaction was discovered soon thereafter by experiment (see Wikipedia: Triple-alpha process: Discovery).

-3. Fred Hoyle's hypothesis was an early explicit use of the anthropic principle in an extended sense: since carbon exists (and therefore we could exist), the relevant resonance reaction must exist.
+3. The legend has developed that Fred Hoyle's hypothesis was an early explicit use of the anthropic principle (without using that term) in an extended sense: since carbon exists (and therefore we could exist), the relevant resonance reaction must exist.

 Credit/Permission: © User:Borb, 2006 / Creative Commons CC BY-SA 3.0.